-CAMRT strongly recommends candidates obtain required documentation prior to program registration and send by courier within the required timeframe.
+CAMRT strongly recommends candidates obtain required documentation prior to program registration and send it electronically in a SINGLE SCAN or PDF within the required timeframe to CPD@camrt.ca or specialtycertificates@camrt.ca.

 Candidates may begin working on the Summary of Clinical Competence only upon approval of received documentation from CAMRT.